telecter/cmd-launcher/README.md

 ### Instance Configuration

-To change configuration values for an instance, navigate to the instance directory and open the `instance.json` file.
+To change configuration values for an instance, navigate to the instance directory and open the `instance.toml` file.

 Configurable values are: